bkeane/stage/README.md

 ## Paradigma

-Instead of considering software pipelines from the self-evident order of activity they generally follow, it is far more useful a framework to think of a pipelines' **stages** from a security lense.
+Instead of considering software pipelines from the self-evident order of activity they generally follow, it is far more useful a framework to think of a pipeline segmented into **stages** through a security lense.
 RPC systems are the stomping ground of overpriviledged and under-scrutinized software execution.
-A place where secret material is presented to a rapidly changing landscape of needs-based-tooling of impenetrably complex dependency hazards.
+A place where secret material is presented to a rapidly changing landscape of needs-based-tooling reprisentative of supply chain vectors.

 Some companies choose to solve this supply chain vector through the constraint of tooling via committee; a universally disliked approach due to mixed directives.
 Move as quickly as possible, but also don't forget to pass through the eye of that needle over there.